IDShield Review: Identity Protection Online and Beyond

 IDShield Privacy and Security

-IDShield is meant to protect us online, but who’s going to protect us from IDShield?
-Since the company is based in Oklahoma, that means they can pass over our information to the United States government by law, under very specific and unlikely circumstances.
+IDShield protects our personally identifiable information online, but to do that, we have to give the company our information.
+The question now is, can we trust IDShield?
+After all, it is an Oklahoma-based company, which means that the government could squeeze out all the information that IDShield has on us, under very specific and unlikely circumstances.
 That’s because the good old U.S of A is part of the Five Eyes, Nine Eyes, and 14 Eyes alliances.
-Skipped history class?
-Those are international surveillance alliances that could force companies to hand over customer data.
-Now, keep in mind that every single service on our best identity monitoring list is based in the U.S, so IDShield isn’t unique in this way; however, if privacy is a number one priority, IDShield may not be the best option.
+Members of these international surveillance alliances have laws that could force companies to hand over customer data.
+Now, keep in mind that every single service on our best identity monitoring list hails from the U.S., so IDShield isn’t unique in this way.
+However, if privacy is a number one priority, this is the type of information you should know about.

-We also liked that they allowed us to use Touch ID on our iPhones when logging into the IDShield app.5 On top of that, we created a four-digit passcode, which made us even more secure.
-Basically, the only people accessing our IDShield app were authorized to do so.
+We also liked that IDShield allowed us to use Touch ID on our iPhones, on top of our four-digit passcode, when logging into the IDShield app.
+Basically, IDShield’s multi-factor authentication made sure that we were the only people who could access our IDShield apps.